rey/reyhan.org/_posts/2013-09-17-webcam-on-linux.md

 [^3]:
 On investigating webcam software that supported multiple webcams I discovered [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) which seems to be the go-to webcam software for Linux that does all the things.
 After a day of messing about it with I got it working but found it did way more than I needed it to.
 I'll stick my config on GitHub when I get the chance.

-[^4]:
-Things I need to add to this post: ssh-agent + ssh-add; how webcam resolution is dependant on whether you're using one USB bus for multiple webcams; managing your local archive with `cron`.